 Another must-have for your campervan adventure at Ayers Rock is your camera.
 The landscapes here are unlike anywhere else in the world so you will want to remember your memories of this place.

 Ayers Rock Campground is without a doubt the best place to stay while visiting the area.
 Camp in lush green grounds that are hard to come by in the Australian outback and enjoy the facilities of the Voyagers Ayers Rock Resort Complex.
 This resort is located just outside of Yulara.

 The only shop you will find within Uluru/Kata Tjuta National Park is the Cultural Centre, which sells souvenirs and authentic art.
 Food and drinks can also be purchased here.

 Yulara is the nearest town and offers several shops, including an IGA.
-However keep in mind that it is very expensive as prices are higher in the outback.
+However, keep in mind that prices are higher in the outback

-Ayers Rock Resort boasts its own shopping centre, offering all visitors could need plus more.
-It offers a great selection of souvenirs and gifts from the area at very reasonable prices.
+Ayers Rock Resort boasts its own shopping centre, offering everything visitors could need and more.
+It has a great selection of souvenirs and gifts from the area at reasonable prices.